TheArka96/TheArka96/README.md

 - 🔭 Trying to learn coding languages
 - 🌱 Learning with new technologies
-- ✨ Looking to collaborate on exciting and impactful projects
+- ✨ Looking to collaborate on exciting and impactful project
-- 📫 How to reach me: thearka96@gmail.com

 ## GitHub Stats